gcormier/co2home/readme.md

 Overkill, sure, but hey, why not?

 ## Programming
-You MUST remove the MH-Z19B to perform any serial flashing with a programmer.
+You MUST remove the sensor module to perform any serial flashing with a programmer.
 Doing OTA updates is not an issue; the sensor can be left attached.

 The programming header can work with any esp32 programmer if wired up correctly.
 The pinout matches my esp32 programmer, <a href="https://github.com/gcormier/eflashy32/">eflashy32</a> if you are in need of a programmer as well.